 By rail: Direct trains run between Winchester and London Waterloo taking around 1 hour and costing approximately £35 during off peak periods.
 Direct services also operate to Bournemouth (50 mins), Weymouth (1 hr 45), Southampton (17 mins) and Portsmouth Harbour (56 mins).

-By air: The closest airport to Winchester in Southampton, the airport serves destinations around the UK and some from Europe.
-The closest major international airports are London Heathrow and London Gatwick.
+By air: The closest airport is Southampton (12 miles), the closest major airports are London Gatwick and London Heathrow.

 Opening times: Open every day of the year Mon-Sat 9:30am-5:00pm, Sun 12:30pm-3:00pm

 Price: Adult £8, Concession £6, Under 16’s free

 Wolvesey Castle: The main residence of the medieval Bishops of Winchester throughout the middle ages, Wolvesay Castle is now ruined but the left over buildings still reflect upon the grandeur structure it once was.

 The Great Hall: One of the finest surviving aisled halls from the 13th Century, the Great Hall contains the greatest symbol of medieval mythology, King Arthur’s Round Table, and is all that now remains of Winchester Castle.